 Ever pioneering, Royal Caribbean has made itself stand out in the travel industry with its continual innovation: the mind-bending Ultimate Abyss, the world’s tallest slide at sea; onboard sky-diving and surf simulators; and by employing the world’s first robotic bartenders.

-First unveiled on Quantum of the Seas in 2014, six ships—Harmony of the Seas, Quantum of the Seas, Anthem of the Seas, Ovation of the Seas, Symphony of the Seas and Spectrum of the Seas—now feature the popular Bionic Bar.
-Manning the bar are two robots; each one has its own name (on Anthem of the Seas, for instance, they’re called “Shaken” and “Stirred,” and onboard Harmony of the Seas are “Mix” and “Mingle”).
-Engineered in Italy, these special robots can muddle, stir, shake and strain all types of drinks; the cocktail combinations are endless, with 30 spirits and 21 mixers from which to choose.
+First unveiled on Quantum of the Seas in 2014, a lineup of ships now feature the popular Bionic Bar, including Odyssey and Wonder of the Seas.
+Manning the bar are two robots; each one has its own name.
+(For example: On Anthem, they’re called “Shaken” and “Stirred,” and “Mix” and “Mingle” are on Harmony.)
+Engineered in Italy, these special robots can muddle, stir, shake and strain all types of drinks; the cocktail combinations are endless, with 30 spirits and 21 mixers to choose from.

 Created by Makr Shakr, an Italian robotics company based in Turin, the technology is so complex the bartenders can’t be deployed just anywhere.
 The system has three components: the robots, the core of the show that everyone can see; the application that drives them; and the aesthetics.

 Beyond designing machines that could mix drinks with precision, Makr Shakr wanted grace and harmony to play a central role in how they moved.
 The company collaborated with famous dancer Marco Pelle, a principal dancer at the New York Theater Ballet, by mapping his movements with a computer, then simulating them so that the robots make human-like movements.